datanav/docs/configuration-sources-merge.rst

 be merged, but instead output as a standalone entity with ``_deleted`` set to ``true``.

+Merging follows the same :ref:`rules <joins>` as joins in ``hops``.

+.. admonition:: Good to know

+   Equality expressions that return ``null`` or empty lists will not cause merging.
+This fact can be used to your advantage to prevent merging from happening in certain situations.
+An example is to filter out the values that you do not want to be merged on.

 ..
 WARNING::

    The merge source version 2 with ``identity`` set to ``first`` does